On-Demand: Large Animal Emergency Rescue (LAER) Awareness Level

 Learning objectives

-• Recognize the role of the Incident Command System (ICS) in incidents involving animals.
+• Recognize the role of the Incident Management System/Incident Command System (IMS/ICS) in incidents involving animals.

-• Have an understanding of livestock, including horse, behaviour in both normal and stressed situations (for approach, containment, handling and transport).
+• Recognize horse/other livestock behaviour in both normal and stressed situations (for approach, containment, handling and transport).

-• Recognize best practices for your own safety, safety of others, as well as, welfare and safety of the animal involved.
+• Explain best practices for your own safety, the safety of others, as well as the welfare and safety of the animal involved.

 • Identify PPE, equipment and basic techniques used in incidents involving animals.

-• Be able to make informed decisions based on best practices to best deal with an animal incident.
+• Make informed decisions based on best practices to best deal with an animal incident.

 Materials: